deliciousinsights/you-get-https/README.md

 On **Windows**, if you're running it from a command line (Command Prompt, Powershell, etc.) and hitting a port security issue that cannot be solved with a dynamic prompt confirmation, you need to **start that command line as Administrator**.
 If you're running it through a shortcut file or direct call, this needs to be configured as Administrator or invoked with that specific mode.

-Should that be an issue, you can configure a different frontline listening port, but you'll need to be explicit baout it in your URLs then:
+Should that be an issue, you can configure a different frontline listening port, but you'll need to be explicit about it in your URLs then:

 ```js
 {